Many large predators in the vicinity make this ideal game viewing territory

 Visitors to Letaba Camp can enter Kruger Park, South Africa through the Phalaborwa Gate.
 The journey from Johannesburg to Phalaborwa Gate takes about 5 hours.
 The closest rest camps are Olifants, 32km (19 miles) to the south and Mopani, 47km (29 miles) to the north.

-Letaba's strategic position makes it an ideal stopover for anyone traveling the length of the Kruger Park, South Africa.
+Letaba's strategic position makes it an ideal stopover for anyone travelling the length of the Kruger Park, South Africa.
 The Phalaborwa Kruger Park - South Africa Gateway, is just 4km (2.5 miles) from the Phalaborwa Gate.

 The camp is situated on a bend on the southern bank of the Letaba River and is one of the oldest and largest camps in the Kruger Park, South Africa.
 It is only 50km (31 miles) from the Phalaborwa Gate and 32km (21 miles) from the Olifants Rest Camp.
 The name Letaba is derived from one of the local languages, Sepedi, and means 'sandy river'.